 Step 2: Set up your SSH keys

-Check for existing SSH keys:
+Check if there are existing SSH keys:

 - open Git Bash,